mrvaita/sqlrun.nvim/README.md

                 "user": "username",
                 "password": "",
                 "database": "",
-                "is_remote": false,
+                "ssh": false,
                 "db_type": "postgresql"
         }
 }
 ```
 ## Database on remote server
+### Server directly accessible
+If the server can be reached by the database client it is enough to specify the desired host in the `server` field in
+the configuration file. `ssh` option must be set to `false` or omitted.
+### Connecting via ssh
-Remote servers can also be specified but for the plugin to work few conditions must be met.
-Remote queries are
+Remote servers can be specified to execute queries via ssh client.
+For the plugin to work few conditions must be met.
-executed via ssh connection and that means:
-1. That the user can ssh into the server
+1. The current user (not the database username) can ssh into the server
-2. That the user did ssh into the server at least once and added the server to the ssh known hosts (typing `yes` in the terminal)
+2. The current user did ssh into the server at least once and added the server to list of known hosts (typing `yes` in
+the terminal)
-3. That the user added the RSA or DSA identities to the authentication agent (eg `$ ssh-add ~/.ssh/id_rsa` and entered the password).
+3. The current user added the RSA or DSA identities to the authentication agent (eg `$ ssh-add ~/.ssh/id_rsa` and
+entered the password).
 That way the password will not be requested the next time an ssh connection is performed.
+4. Set the `ssh` option to `true`.

-### Use ssh port forwarding through jump host
+### Using ssh port forwarding through jump host
 If necessary, it is possible to open an ssh tunnel via jump host to reach the database server.
 This is equivalent to the
 ssh command `ssh -L local_port:remote.server.net:database_port jump.host.net`.
 This is achieved with a go script included
 in the plugin.
 I decided to include this functionality just to avoid to open a new terminal and execute the ssh command.